Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Parametric intensity estimation

 Thus we come up with three demographic covariates, four social ones and four economic ones, illustrated in Figure~\ref{fig:cov}.
-To estimate~\eqref{eq:marked}, we have therefore for each mark 1 and 2, one intercept parameter and eleven parameters corresponding to spatial covariates.
+To estimate the intensity model~\eqref{eq:marked}, we have therefore for each mark 1 and 2, one intercept parameter and eleven parameters corresponding to spatial covariates.
 Therefore, $\bbeta_i \in \mathbb R^{b_i}$ with $b_i=12$ for $i=1,2$ and so $\bbeta\in \mathbb R^p$ with $p=\sum b_i=24$.
 It is worth mentioning that we consider the same set of covariates for both marks but the methodology presented hereafter could be reproduced for more general situations.

+The exploratory non parametric study of Section~\ref{sec:nonparametric} and in particular the analysis of the recentered $L$ and cross-$L$ functions have shown that the bivariate point pattern exhibits a significant departure from a bivariate inhomogeneous Poisson point process.
+We do not intend to model $(\bX_c,\bX_\ell)$, even its second-order structure.
+So, the likelihood of $(\bX_c,\bX_\ell)$ is not available.
+To sum up, our goal is to estimate $\bbeta_c$ and $\bbeta_\ell$ which characterize the intensities of $\bX_c$ and $\bX_\ell$ without neglecting that the points of $\bX_c$ (resp. $\bX_\ell$, resp. $(\bX_c,\bX_\ell)$) are dependent.

-From the non parametric analysis produced in Section~\ref{sec:nonparametric}, the bivariate point process is highly inhomogeneous and cannot be modelled by a bivariate inhomogeneous Poisson point process.
-These comments lead us to consider a composite likelihood method to estimate $\bbeta_\ell$ and $\bbeta_c$ as we do not intend to fully model the bivariate point process making an eventual use of maximum likelihood estimation unfeasible.
+These comments lead us to consider a composite likelihood method to estimate $\bbeta_c$ and $\bbeta_\ell$.
 Univariate composite likelihoods for intensity estimation has a long history \citep{waagepetersen2009two, coeurjolly2019understanding,choiruddin2021information}.
-The simplest method is to use the Poisson likelihood which remains efficient even if the underlying process is not the Poisson model (which is the current situation here).
+The simplest method is to use the Poisson likelihood which remains efficient even if the underlying process is not the Poisson model (this is the current situation here).
 Recent developments include regularized techniques \citep{choiruddin2018convex,choiruddin2023kppmenet} which can be applied in high-dimensional context (using a Lasso-type regularization) or with strongly correlated covariates (using a ridge penalty for instance).
 A contribution of the present paper is to investigate multivariate regularized estimation.